-The Reserve Bank is holding the Official Cash Rate at 3%.
+The Reserve Bank of New Zealand has held the Official Cash Rate at 2.5%.